 Even if you change your transmission fluid often, things can still go wrong in your transmission.
 The majority of the time you’ll notice problems with your transmission in the form of odd shifting habits.
 The most common transmission problems include harsh shifts, hanging shifts or not shifting.

-Harsh shifting can be caused by excessively high transmission line pressure, sticking control valves or sometimes a low transmission fluid level.
+If your car jerks when shifting gears, this can be caused by excessively high transmission line pressure, sticking control valves or sometimes a low transmission fluid level.
 High pressures and sticking valves usually come from gummed up control surfaces or gunk in your transmission.
 This can often be remedied by a transmission fluid flush and a new filter if your transmission is so equipped.
 A leaky transmission can be identified by a low fluid level on the dipstick or fluid drips under your vehicle.

 Hanging shifts means that your transmission is shifting too late allowing your engine to over-rev. This can be caused due to improper adjustments of linkages on older transmissions, failed sensors on new cars or again a clogged transmission line or control valve.
 Your transmission decides when to shift based on inputs usually from your vehicle’s speed, your engine’s RPM, and your throttle position.
 Newer transmissions get this input from sensors and make the decision with a computer and older transmissions have mechanical inputs, like a kick down cable, and make the decision mechanically.
 If one of the inputs is improperly adjusted or a sensor has failed it will allow your transmission to behave improperly.
 If those all are working properly, a fluid flush and filter change is your best option.